 This rapid increase has likely been due to growth in Houston's major industries, specifically medicine, oil and gas, and aeronautics.

 04 of 10

 The Metro Area Is Bigger Than the State of New Jersey

 The Houston metro area takes up 8,778 square miles, making it bigger than the state of New Jersey but slightly smaller than Massachusetts.
 In fact, the city is so large that it actually completely encompasses other cities.
 As Houston grew and began annexing smaller surrounding towns, some suburbs were left totally engulfed by Houston.

-The cities of Bunker Hill Village, Hunters Creek Village and Piney Points Village, for example, are part of a collection of independent cities on the west side of Houston's downtown in an area known as Memorial Villages.
-These cities are totally surrounded by Houston city limits but are independent and have their own city governments and police department.Continue to 5 of 10 below.
+The cities of Bunker Hill Village, Hunters Creek Village, and Piney Points Village, for example, are part of a collection of independent cities on the west side of Houston's downtown in an area known as Memorial Villages.
+These cities are totally surrounded by Houston city limits but are independent and have their own city governments and police departments.Continue to 5 of 10 below.

 05 of 10

 Houston might be known for its heat and Texas sunshine, but it has its fair share of stormy weather.
 The city gets an average of 45 inches of rain every year — about 10 inches more than Seattle.
 While the Pacific Northwest might experience near constant drizzling, rain on the Gulf Coast often falls in thick sheets.
 This is why Houston has a series of bayous, or waterways, winding throughout the city, giving it its nickname of the Bayou City.
 As heavy rain falls on the flat terrain, the bayous are able to collect the water and carry it away.